rust-stuco/lectures/week8/ownership_p2.md

 <!--Speaker note:
 If we call this function 10 times, we're copying 10 Google Drives!
 Unsustainable!

+Just 1 of these is likely going to cause you to run out of RAM (16 GB RAM is standard nowadays, but many laptops have only 8 GB of memory).

 Make it clear that this is not a recursive function, it's just super expensive to do this every function call.

 To transition to next slide, emphasize that